richardgourley/richardgourley/README.md

 ## Hi, I'm Richard! 👋
 ### Data Analyst, Barcelona

+❤️ PowerBI ❤️ SQL ❤️ Python ❤️ Django ❤️ Data / Databases / Database Driven applications

 **Currently (e-commerce business - mixed data analyst/ web developer role):**
 - 💾 Creation of data warehouse database and tables using **SQL Server**.
 - ✨ Creation of ETL processes using **Python and Pandas**.
 - ⛏️ Cleaning, transforming and loading of data using **PowerQuery**.
 - ⭐ Creation of star and snowflake schema models in **PowerBI**.
 - 📊 Creation of visualizations, reports and dashboards in **PowerBI**.
-- 🕸️ Development and maintenance of the company website as required -  bespoke pages, forms and systems.
+- 🕸️ Development and maintenance of the company website as required -  bespoke pages, forms and systems, training videos for content creation.
-- 🎯 Creation of training videos for team members to manage website content dashboard.

 **Other:**
 - 🏆 I recently passed the Microsoft certified PowerBI Data Analyst associate examination.
 - ⏳ I have 6+ years MVT/ MVC web development experience.
-(Python, and C# frameworks.)
-- 💻 I have created enterprise web applications in Django, PHP and C#/.NET.
+(Python Django, C# .NET and PHP)
 - ☁️ I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.
----
 - 👨‍🎓 FACT: I used to be a teacher before entering into the tech world!
 I love helping people to learn.
-- ⚡ Check out some of my repos if you are learning Python, Django, Pandas, Data Analysis and SQL...
+If you are learning Python, Django, Pandas, Data Analysis and SQL, check out some of my repos...

 ---